AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-build-metrics.md

   * Select ![AddCircle](/help/assets/icons/AddCircle.svg) **[!UICONTROL Add]** from within a container:

     1. Select **[!UICONTROL Filter]**.
 A filter container is added to the **[!UICONTROL Definition]**.
-    1. In the new filter container, select a filter from the [!UICONTROL *Select...*] dropdown list.
+    1. In the new filter container, select a filter from the [!UICONTROL *Select...*] dropdown menu.

   >[!TIP]
   >